eclipse/packages/homepage/contribute.md

 The easiest way to provide feedback is through
 [GitHub issues](https://github.com/eclipse/packages/issues) of the project.

+## Join the community call

+Starting <time datetime="2019-12-02">2019-12-02</time>, we have a quick (30min), bi-weekly community call at <time datetime="16:00">16:00</time> CET.
+This is an open call, everyone is welcome to join.

+The URL to the call is: [https://eclipse.zoom.us/j/317801130](https://eclipse.zoom.us/j/317801130).

+You may also directly subscribe to the [community calendar](https://calendar.google.com/calendar/ical/lu98p1vc1ed4itl7n9qno3oogc%40group.calendar.google.com/public/basic.ics).

 ## Improving an existing package

 There is always room for improvement.
 Found a bug, have an idea how to make things better.